Integralist/integralist.co.uk/content/posts/remote-working.md

 If you don't have children, then it's probably best that I explicitly state what otherwise might be considered 'stating the obvious' (and apologies if so), but just in case: getting children ready in the morning is a lot harder, time consuming and stressful than you'll probably realise.
 So it's important I help my wife with this otherwise it's a massive burden on her shoulders.

+> [!NOTE]
-> Note: this can often be something as simple (but meaningful) as looking after our son for a mere _ten minutes_ just so she can get washed and dressed!
+> this can often be something as simple (but meaningful) as looking after our son for a mere _ten minutes_ just so she can get washed and dressed!

 Not to mention things like getting deliveries to your home, or getting a plumber round to fix your sink, or even time to take your kids to the doctors.